 Perhaps we genuinely want to help someone else but are also interested in maintaining our own comfort or are concerned about how our behavior may appear to and be judged by others.
 In fact, it is possible that our attempts at compassionate action may actually revolve around our own need for confirmation and comfort and never actually benefit anyone else at all!

 An obvious example would be enabling someone to continue to develop destructive habits in exchange for a temporary feel-good moment — like a parent avoiding a conflict with a rebellious teenager, giving a known drug addict money for “food,” or overlooking someone abusing a child to avoid making a scene.

 My teacher, Trungpa Rinpoche coined the phrase “idiot compassion” to describe our attempt to be compassionate when it is not accompanied by wisdom and skillful means.
-Giving a junkie money for “food” is most likely idiot compassion.
+Giving a junkie money for “food” might be idiot compassion.
 Taking him to the store and buying him and handing him real food might not be.
 The point is that there is no safe, secure and easy way to be compassionate.
-It’s really hard work, time consuming and requires us to be awake and intelligent in each and every situation.
+It’s really hard work, time-consuming and requires us to be awake and intelligent in each and every situation.
 There is no compassion button we can just push and forget about.

 In the Buddhist tradition compassion can have a wrathful or even ruthless component, maybe comparable to the western notion of “tough love” — where we summon the courage to deliver that which is actually really helpful in a situation.
 This kind of love and compassion often can take us well beyond our comfort zone and could be described as opening our heart without hope of gaining merit, gratitude, or any kind of confirmation in return.
 That kind of selflessness is the way of the bodhisattva or awakened heart being.

 Interested in an online course on the foundations of mindfulness meditation and it’s practical application to your day-to-day life?
 Click here for information about David’s online course “Meditation For Everyday Life”.